LukeSmithxyz/based.cooking/src/roesti.md

 # Rösti

 This swiss classic works great together with fried eggs and steamed peas or spinach.
-Can be usefull to get rid of leftover potatoes from the day before.
+Can be useful to get rid of leftover potatoes from the day before.

 - ⏲️ Prep time: 20 min
 - 🍳Cook time: 20 min